R3 data recovery logo

 ★★★★★

-Peter from Marlborough, United Kingdom
+Mark from United Kingdom

 R3 data recovery engineers maximise the success rates at a cost lower than some organisations charge for their “forensic” software data recovery.
 Today any computer software user can download and retrieve data if the storage device is not damaged or faulty.

-15 years ago before I built the UKs most technically proficient and efficient high capacity lab and located it in Sheffield the average cost of a recovery of a failed drive was £2500+vat and the average drive was below 5GB capacity with only a handful of real DR companies in the UK but lots of resellers and partners.
+15 years ago before I built the UK's most technically proficient and efficient high-capacity lab and located it in Sheffield the average cost of a recovery of a failed drive was £2500+vat and the average drive was below 5GB capacity with only a handful of real DR companies in the UK but lots of resellers and partners.

 Today the average drive capacity is over 1TB and the average cost is below £500 for a failed drive.

-R3 software recovery / data transfer and memory stick repairs started at £79+vat but now with data protection legislation and growing capacity of drives and of memory sticks and SSD it's more often £129+vat
+R3 software recovery/data transfer and memory stick repairs started at £79+vat but now with data protection legislation and growing capacity of drives and of memory sticks and SSD it's more often £129+vat

-Some worse case complex cases requiring multiple rebuilds can cost thousands of pounds but they are rare and often caused by running software when it's impossible to solve without an engineer and a dr lab full of equipment.
+Some worse-case complex cases requiring multiple rebuilds can cost thousands of pounds but they are rare and often caused by running software when it's impossible to solve without an engineer and a dr lab full of equipment.

 The problem for consumers is one of seeing through Internet misinformation.
-This came with the rise of the internet marketing gurus backed years ago by government, European and Welsh assembly grants to create jobs in an unemployment black spot.
+This came with the rise of the internet marketing gurus backed years ago by government, European, and Welsh assembly grants to create jobs in an unemployment black spot.
 A good idea at the time but damaging to thousands of consumers and businesses.

 They quote £97 or £99 for a recovery, but it's not a real price for a recovery of a failed drive or memory stick.
-It is for the equivalent of a software recovery you can do yourself on deleted files or accidently formatted drives for the cost of the software at less than £40.
+It is for the equivalent of a software recovery you can do yourself on deleted files or accidentally formatted drives for the cost of the software at less than £40.

-As a one man operation 15 years ago my efficiency and productivity on a difficult head crashed, platter damaged drive declared unrecoverable by a global operation if applied today would mean I would be out of business in an hour.
-It took 18 hours a day for the best part of a month to manually track the heads, manage the heads in bad areas and recover the intact areas of the platters just to get a few GB.
+As a one-man operation 15 years ago my efficiency and productivity on a difficult head crashed, platter-damaged drive declared unrecoverable by a global operation if applied today would mean I would be out of business in an hour.
+It took 18 hours a day for the best part of a month to manually track the heads, manage the heads in bad areas, and recover the intact areas of the platters just to get a few GB.

-The cost per GB was high and if applied today I would not be worrying about the ever increasing amount of data, processing time and electricity cost - I would be making millions from very little investment rather than spending a £million to offer a sub £700 data recovery service and doing well to make a living and break even.
+The cost per GB was high and if applied today I would not be worrying about the ever-increasing amount of data, processing time, and electricity cost - I would be making millions from very little investment rather than spending a £million to offer a sub £700 data recovery service and doing well to make a living and break even.

 This is why many competitors who quote sub £150 services have failed to bring any real changes to the technology or unique solutions needed to progress a recovery of a truly failed drive.
 There is no investment and no incentive.